Postcards from Buster

-Postcards from Buster is a live-action/animated children's television series that originally aired on PBS.
+Postcards from Buster is an American animated children's television series that originally aired on PBS.
 It is a spin-off of the Arthur TV series.
-The show stars Arthur's best friend, 8-year-old anthropomorphic rabbit Buster Baxter.
-Based by a backdoor pilot episode of Arthur entitled "Postcards from Buster", the television series was created by Cookie Jar Group (now known as WildBrain), WGBH Boston, and Marc Brown Studios.
+The show features Buster Baxter, an 8-year-old anthropomorphic rabbit and Arthur's best friend.
+The television series was created by Cookie Jar Group (now known as WildBrain), WGBH Boston, and Marc Brown Studios.